 Doctor sentenced for role in medical lab bribery scheme

 NEWARK, N.J.
-(AP) — A doctor involved in a long-running bribes-for-test referrals scheme involving a now-defunct New Jersey firm has been sentenced to nearly three years in prison.
+(AP) — Another doctor involved in a long-running bribes-for-test referrals scheme with a now-defunct New Jersey firm is headed to prison.

-Fifty-one people — including 37 physicians — have pleaded guilty or been convicted in the scheme.
+Fifty-three people — including 38 physicians — have pleaded guilty or been convicted in the scheme.
 It involved millions of dollars in bribes and resulted in more than $100 million in payments to BLS from Medicare and various private insurers.

 The investigation has recovered more than $13 million through forfeiture.